Do you really need ED?

 Visit a walk-in centre

 Visit a walk-in centre, minor injuries unit or urgent care centre if you have a minor illness or injury (infections, vomiting and stomach aches) and it can’t wait until your GP surgery is open.
 These urgent care services are often managed by nurses and some also have doctors.
 You don’t need an appointment and they are open outside office hours.
+A list of local walk-in centres is at the bottom of the page.

-The Emergency Department provides vital care for life-threatening emergencies, such as loss of consciousness, suspected heart attacks, breathing difficulties, or severe bleeding that cannot be stopped.
+The emergency department provides vital care for life-threatening emergencies, such as loss of consciousness, suspected heart attacks, breathing difficulties, or severe bleeding that cannot be stopped.
 If you’re not sure it’s an emergency, call 111 for advice.

 Visit NHS Choices to find your nearest pharmacist, GP, or walk-in centre.
 In an emergency, dial 999.